humanjuan/iOG26/README.md

 </div>

 iOG26 is a simple Android app designed to block unwanted phone calls automatically.
-It helps you maintain your peace by filtering out spam, unknown callers and specific numbers you choose to block.
+It helps you maintain your peace by filtering out spam, anonymous callers, unknown (not-in-contacts) callers, and specific numbers/prefixes you choose to block.

 ## Key Features

-- **Block hidden/anonymous callers:** Automatically block calls with hidden/withheld caller ID or when the system marks the presentation as restricted/unknown/payphone.
-Note: this does not mean “not in your contacts”.
+- **Block anonymous/private callers:** Automatically block calls with hidden/withheld caller ID or when the system marks the presentation as restricted/unknown/payphone.
+This is different from “not in your contacts”.
+- **Block unknown numbers (not in contacts):** New.
+Optionally block any number that is not saved in your contacts.
+Requires READ_CONTACTS permission.
 - **Custom Blocklists:**
     - **Numbers:** Add specific phone numbers to a personal blocklist.
     - **Prefixes:** Block all calls that start with a certain country or area code (e.g., +1-800).
-- **Call History:** See a detailed history of all the calls that have been blocked by the app, including how many times each number has tried to call.
+- **History & Dashboard:** A detailed history and a new dashboard with animated charts (blocks per day, caller type breakdown), key metrics (total, avg/day, number of countries, last block date/time), and a Top Countries card.
 - **Daily Digest:** Get a daily notification that summarizes all the blocked call activity from the day.
 - **Customizable Settings:**
-    - Choose whether or not blocked calls appear in your phone's call log.
+    - Choose whether blocked calls appear in your phone's call log.
     - Decide if you want to receive a silent notification when a call is blocked.
     - Set the time for your daily digest.
+- **Internationalization (ES/EN/IT):** Complete translations for Spanish, English and Italian.

 ### How Call Blocking Works
 - The checks are performed in this order:
   1) Is the call anonymous/hidden and is that setting enabled?
   2) Is the number in the blocked numbers list?
   3) Does it start with a blocked prefix?
+  4) If the "Block unknown numbers" setting is enabled, is the number NOT in your contacts?

 ### Privacy
 - All decisions are made on-device.
 Blocklists and history are stored locally using Room.
 - The app does not upload your call data to any server.
+- Dedicated in-app Privacy Policy screen, localized in Spanish, English, and Italian.
+The full policy text is bundled offline and shown from Settings.

+### Permissions
+- READ_CONTACTS: Required only if you enable "Block unknown numbers" (to check whether a caller exists in your contacts).
+Requested at runtime on first enable.
+- POST_NOTIFICATIONS (Android 13+): For optional notifications when a call is blocked and for the daily digest.
+- RECEIVE_BOOT_COMPLETED: To re-schedule the daily digest after device reboot.
+- Call screening role: The app must be set as the default Caller ID & spam app so Android routes calls to the screening service.

 ### Limitations & Compatibility
 - iOG26 must be set as the default “Caller ID & spam” app; otherwise, Android won’t invoke the screening service.